lrainey6-eng/xando/README.md

 # xando
-simple noughts and crosses python game.
+simple noughts and crosses python game, written in python.